its-sachink/Educative/Python 3 - An interactive deep dive/1_First Python Program/11_Dictionaries.md

 ```

 -   ⑤ Will this change the value of the user key back to “mark”?
 No!
 Look at the key closely — that’s a capital U in "User".
--   ***Dictionary keys are case-sensitive***, so this statement is creating a new key-value pair, not overwriting an existing one.
-It may look similar to you, but as far as Python is concerned, it’s completely different.
+-   ***<mark>Dictionary keys are case-sensitive</mark>***, <mark>so this statement is creating a new key-value pair, not overwriting an existing one.</mark> It may look similar to you, but as far as Python is concerned, it’s completely different.
 </br>
 </br>